paulhuggett/saturation/docs/mixer.md

 hypothetical system described here can reproduce values in the range [-1.0, 1.0].

-The “mixer inputs” section below shows two input sinusoids.
-You can experiment with changing the frequency and amplitude of each.

-The “outputs” section contains three charts which show the result of mixing the two input signals.
+The first two charts below show two input sinusoids.
+You can experiment with changing the frequency, amplitude, and phase of each.
+The next three charts show the result of mixing the two input signals.

 - The [first (titled “True Output”)](#graphSum) shows the mixer’s mathematically correct output.
 Where there is constructive interference between the two input